Andy-Shao/Gear/README.md

 Design
 ------
 Over 99% in this package use the static final method which is totally thread-safe design in Java.
-Don't worry performance in this projetion, I will try is as best as I can (Unless it has the concurrent issues).
+Don't worry performance in this projetion, I will try optimize it as best as I can (Unless it has the concurrent issues).